 What Assets Are Available?

 Birch Gold has more items for sale, as you can acquire various gold, silver, platinum, and palladium bars, coins, and rounds.
+You can even invest in goldbacks for general gold investing purposes and is IRA-approved for BGG.
 Goldco offers gold and silver bars and coins, but it doesn’t have platinum or palladium for sale.

 Your Goldco or Birch Group gold can stay in a vault in an IRS-authorized warehouse.
 Delaware Depository, IDS of Texas, and Brinks Salt Lake City are among the warehouses these two groups support.